Michael137/reasoned-soc/android/KERNEL.md

 - **ERROR: Couldn't create a device interface iterator:**
   - Your fastboot is likely outdated because it is using the version that got built with AOSP (check using `which fastboot`)
   - [Download the latest fastboot and adb](https://android.stackexchange.com/questions/209725/fastboot-devices-command-doesnt-work-after-macos-high-sierra-10-14-4-upgrade) and use these
+  - E.g., /Users/gardei/platform-tools/fastboot flashall -w
+- Fastboot operation not supported:
+  - Flash the factory image for the operating system you are replacing and retry the fastboot flashall